ggreen/khem/README.md

     cf create-service p-cloudcache <plan> <name>

-You access also bind PCC instance to all application instances so that the connections and credentials details are securely provided to consuming applications.
+You can bind PCC service instances to  application instances so that the connections and credentials details are securely provided to consuming applications.

     cf bind-service <app> <name>